-To file a complaint with California Intercontinental University the student will select from four main categories:
+When submitting a Student Complaint Form, the student will select from four main categories:

-- Category 1 Administrative issues, financial issues, technical issues, student service issues, or community issues. - Category 2 Instructional issues, instructor/Student Success Advocate performance, program content, program effectiveness, or library services. - Category 3 Other policy, harassment on the basis of sex, race, color, religion, national origin, age, disability, or sexual orientation. - Category 4 Grades and grading issues, please see the Grade Challenge Policy
+- Category 1 Administrative, financial, technical, student service, or community issues. - Category 2 Instructional issues, instructor/Student Success Advocate performance, program content, program effectiveness, or library services. - Category 3 Other policy, harassment on the basis of sex, race, color, religion, national origin, age, disability, or sexual orientation. - Category 4 Grades and grading issues, please see the Grade Challenge Policy

-Upon submission of a complaint form and any supporting documents, the student will be notified of any outcome of an official review and determination within 30 days after California Intercontinental University receives the complaint.
+Upon submission of a complaint form and supporting documents, the student will be notified via email by the Compliance Department of the outcome of the official review and determination within 30 days after California Intercontinental University receives the complaint.
 All documents will become a permanent part of a student's record.
+The Compliance Department ensures formal complaints are adequately documented.